sydney-terry/WebDev2019/README.md

 # WebDev2019
-Shows what I'm doing in class
+ what I'm doing in class